Grappling With the Fall Out of a No Contact Motorcycle Accident

 It’s an unfortunate fact that motorcyclists experience both injury-causing and fatal accidents at a dramatically higher rate than drivers of cars.
 Although efforts to improve motorcycle safety and awareness continue, tens of thousands of people experience serious accidents on their bikes every year.
 However, not every incident involves a car physically striking a motorcyclist and his or her vehicle.

+There are several key pieces of information that you need to gather following your not at fault motorcycle accident.
 Note the license plate number of the vehicle involved in the accident if possible.
 Some motorcyclists choose to use specialized dash camera installations or use a helmet-mounted camera to take a video of all their rides to provide a visual record should another drive negatively impact them.
 Although they can require an investment to get started, using such systems can provide you with invaluable evidence, and clear proof of another’s driver fault.

-Seek Statements From Nearby Witnesses
+Step 3 After a No Contact Motorcycle Accident: Seek Statements From Nearby Witnesses

 If there are any eyewitnesses to the accident who remained on the scene, gather their contact information to provide to a motorcycle accident attorney in the future.
 Check with any nearby businesses to see if anyone inside saw the accident occur and can attest that the other driver’s actions caused you to lose control.
 These statements can provide additional weight to other evidence such as the police report and be very important in showing that the driver at fault violated the rules of the road in a way that caused your accident.

-What Happens if the Other Driver Flees the Scene?
+Step 4 After a No- Contact Motorcycle Accident: What Happens if the Other Driver Flees the Scene?

 Testimonial from Miguel, a Motorcycle accident Victim in San Diego